 It can take several months for your body to adapt to increasing the use of fat as a fuel source, so don’t give up after a week.
 Keep at it, try new foods, experiment with different recipes.
 Make sure you are taking a multivitaim and extra magnesium to help with the effects of the “Keto Flu.”

 I use Exogenous Ketones to help my body get into Ketosis within one hour…I am a busy mom and my diet isn’t perfect!
 This helps me get all the benefits of being in Ketosis without having to stress over it.
 If you are interested, you could start with a 10 Day Experience to see for yourself.
+I have lost over 70 pounds following a Keto diet and using Exogenous Ketones.

 Do Ketogenic Diets Work for Weight Loss?